Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.
+- In four games over the last 10 matchups when favored by oddsmakers, the Rockies have a record of 1-3.

-- When it comes to hitting the over, the Rockies and their opponents are 5-5-0 in their last 10 games with a total.
+- The Rockies and their opponents have combined to hit the over six times in their last 10 games with a total.

-- The Rockies covered in its most recent game with a spread.
+- In their last game with a spread, the Rockies covered the spread.

 Rockies Betting Records & Stats

-- The Rockies are 2-2 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Rockies have gone 2-3 in games they were listed as the moneyline favorite (winning 40% of those games).

-- When playing as moneyline favorites with odds of -145 or shorter, Colorado has a 2-1 record (winning 66.7% of its games).
+- Colorado has a 2-3 record (winning 40% of its games) when playing as moneyline favorites of -110 or shorter.

-- The Rockies have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this game's moneyline, the Rockies have an implied win probability of 52.4%.

-- In the 16 games in which bookmakers have set an over/under for Colorado, it has combined with opponents to go over the total eight times (8-8-0).
+- Colorado has combined with opponents to go over the total nine times this season for a 9-8-0 record against the over/under.

-- The Rockies have had a run line set for just one outing this season, and they covered.
+- The Rockies have had a spread set for only one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.